7e62ce85/Oratio/README.md

 ## 🗂️ **Project File Cleanup Guide**

-### **❌ Recommended Files for Deletion**
+### **❌ Recommended files to consider for cleanup**

-The following files are temporary files or duplicate documents created during development and can be safely deleted:
+The documentation lists several legacy or temporary files.
+Before deleting, create a backup tarball and confirm they are not used in your current deployment.

 #### **📄 Document Files (Duplicates/Legacy Versions)**
 ```bash